hanifpram-ux/cumulus/README.md

 **Multi-protocol cloud storage file manager — right in your browser.**

 A Chrome extension that lets you browse, upload, download, rename, and manage files across multiple cloud storage providers.
 Think FileZilla, but as a browser extension.
+Running on : Chrome, Vivaldi, Edge, Brave, Opera and All Browsed based Chromium.

 ## Supported Protocols